 Recent developments or current topics in any field of chemistry at the sophomore level.
 Reading assignments and lectures are based to some extent on original articles in the chemical literature.
 Some laboratory or field work may be expected. ( $\frac{1}{2}$ or 1 course unit.)
+May be repeated for credit if the topic is different.
+CHEM 2292 may be taught with standard or CR/NC grading.
 Prerequisites: CHEM 1004, 1055, or 1065.
 IV